originphp/website/source/docs/development/configuration.md

 $username = env('GMAIL_USERNAME');
 ```

-If you need to load additional `.env` files, then you can use DotEnv.
+If you need to load additional `.env` files, then you can use `DotEnv` class.

 ```php
 Use Origin\Core\DotEnv;